x-atlas-consortia/data-distillery-api/README.md

 Additional documentation on the endpoints of the ubkg-api can be found [here](https://ubkg.docs.xconsortia.org/api/).

+# UMLS API Key

+The Unified Biomedical Knowledge Graph (UBKG) includes content from biomedical vocabularies that are maintained by the National Library of Medicine.
+The use of content from the UMLS is governed by the [UMLS License Agreement](https://uts.nlm.nih.gov/uts/assets/LicenseAgreement.pdf).

+The University of Pittsburgh is approved to distribute UMLS content in the UBKG and its APIs; however, each UBKG consumer must supply their UMLS API Key.
+API keys are available from [UMLS Technology Services](https://uts.nlm.nih.gov/uts/).

+Authorization to the production instance of data-disitllery-api is controlled by the server gateway of the server host.
+In server architecture maintained by the University of Pittsburgh, the gateway expects an Authorization key in the request header in format `Authorization: UMLS-Key <API key>`.

+The authorization header is not necessary for local development.

 # Development/testing environment for data-distillery-api

 To enhance or fix the data-distillery-api, you will need to